jofas/blog/content/002-first-time-running/index.md

 By the time I continued, my feet and calves were cramping deliciously.
 I managed to slowly stumble a few yards with forefoot striking but had to abandon it to relieve my aching muscles, switching to heel striking.
-The switch of striking style allowed me to retain a rhythmic motion, though I knew it would be a temporary measure.
+The switch of striking style allowed me to retain a rhythmic motion, even so I knew it would be a temporary measure.
 I don't want to demonize heel striking and I'm certainly not trying to give anyone any advice (this story should make it pretty clear that I'm in no